-This China rose is a rounded, repeat-blooming, old garden shrub rose which grows 3-6' tall (typically to 3' in northern climates and taller in southern climates).
+'Mutabilis', a China rose, is a rounded, repeat-blooming, old garden shrub rose which grows 3-6' tall (typically to 3' in northern climates and taller in southern climates).
 Features clusters of slightly fragrant, single flowers (3" diameter) which bloom in May and repeat throughout the summer into fall.
 Flowers change color (mutate as the cultivar name suggests) as they mature, opening yellow and changing to orange, pink and finally deep pinkish-red.
 Thus, a shrub in full bloom will feature a wide spectrum of flower colors.
 Medium green foliage and red stems.
 Orange hips will form if spent flowers are not deadheaded.
 Sometimes called butterfly rose because of the purported resemblance of the open flowers to butterflies.
 Synonymous with and formerly known as Rosa chinensis 'Mutabilis'.

 Roses are susceptible to a large number of diseases, the most common of which are black spot, powdery mildew, rust and rose rosette.
-Although good cultural practices are the first line of defense in disease control, regular preventative fungicide applications throughout the growing season are usually required, particularly in humid climates with regular summer rainfall such as the St. Louis area.
+Although good cultural practices are the first line of defense in disease control, regular preventative fungicide applications throughout the growing season are usually required, particularly in humid climates with regular rainfall such as the St. Louis area.
 Potential insect problems include aphids, beetles, borers, scale, thrips, rose midges, leafhoppers and spider mites.
 Local rose associations and extension services are usually able to offer specific recommendations and advice for selecting and growing roses.

 This China rose has good disease resistance, however.

 Grow as a specimen or in small groups in borders, cottage gardens, foundations or rose gardens.
 Also effective as a hedge.